 Many dentists use porcelain veneers or caps on your front teeth to help improve the gum to tooth ratio before referring you to a surgeon to carry out the gum lift treatment.
 This often leads to an inefficient process with unpredictable results.
 Furthermore, the use of dental veneers is considerably more expensive than a simple gum trimming.
 It can also leave you with unnecessary alterations to your teeth that need to be touched up every 10-15 years.
 This can make your lifetime of treatment very costly, especially if only a simple gum trimming was necessary.

 Veneers, especially if they are done (6-10 teeth) aggressively, can become a huge financial burden over the course of your lifetime!
 If you can get your gummy smile fixed with only a trimming, which ranges from $2,500-$3,500 on average versus numerous veneers and a lift (upwards of $20,000!), always go for the trimming alone.
-Don’t let someone hassle or pressure you into a major cosmetic and medical decision, especially if you are uncomfortable with the cost.
-Always get the second opinion.

 What Happens During Gummy Smile Correction?